mrets/simple_certs/README.md

 organization to proclaim that they run on 100% renweable energy if they purchase enough RECs to cover their consumption.
-The process of claiming RECs to cover one's usage is called retirement, which means to take REC's out of ciruculation so that no one else can clamin them.
+The process of claiming RECs to cover one's usage is called retirement, which means to take REC's out of ciruculation so that no one else can claim them.
 The most important attribute of this system is its integrity.
 Just like a bank, we can't afford to lose RECs or let accounts become unbalanced.
 Production (reported generation) must match consumnption (retirements).